Querétaro (city): Economy

 Economic growth has been outstanding during the last decade.
 Today, Querétaro is a middle class city in terms of PPP GDP, with $20,000, The municipality of Querétaro was ranked 23rd in Mexico on the United Nations Index of Human Development.
 Querétaro debuted in 13th place in the 2006 rankings of the "Best Cities to do Business in Latin America" in América Economía, a leading economic magazine.
 In the 2007 rankings, it is considered the second best place in Mexico to do business, after Monterrey and the fifth best in Latin America, ahead of Miami in 6th place.
 The ranking takes into account variables such as telecommunications, innovation, quality of life, urban expansion, and crime statistics.
 In its 2007 survey entitled "Cities of the Future", FDI magazine ranked Querétaro as having the third highest cost effectiveness of all North American cities between 500,000 and two million people.
 In the overall classification of large cities, Querétaro was ranked sixth.

 Until the 1970s, agriculture had been the overwhelming basis of the economy of the municipality outside the city and commerce within it.
 Since then, the expansion of industry and the growth of the city, which started in the 1950s, have diminished the importance of agriculture and the land available for it.
 It now only employs .01% of the municipality's population.
 Major employers now are the industrial parks that surround the city and extend to San Juan del Río.
 These include the Zona Industrial Benito Juarez, Parque Industrial Querétaro, Parque Industrial Jurica Parque La Montaña and the Querétaro-San Juan del Río Industrial Corridor.
-Most of the businesses operating here are foreign-owned or were built with foreign investment monies.
+Most of the businesses operating here are foreign-owned or were built with foreign investment funds.
 Industries include machine and auto parts, food processing, paper products, printing, chemicals and glass.

 Querétaro's economic growth is above the national average, due in part, the city believes, to the investment that it makes in infrastructure, public services and the creation of parks as well as sports and cultural facilities.